Welcome to The Northern Cape!

-A land of frontier history and brave missionaries, offers countless challenges for adrenaline junkies, hikers, hunters and 4×4 adventurers.
+The land of frontier history and brave missionaries, offers countless challenges for adrenaline junkies, hikers, hunters and 4×4 adventurers.
 It has impressive parks with endless game and some of the most unique flora in the world.

 The Kalahari Desert can be likened to a colossal sweeping river of another kind.
 Its red sands that once rippled and moved are now mostly stable and home to hundreds of diverse species of flora and fauna.

 A place of vastness and silence, the Kgalagadi Transfrontier Park extends across much of the Kalahari.
-Every now and then, the unmistakable cry of an African fish eagle rings out, or the gut-wrenching roar of a black-maned Kalahari lion carries across the landscape.
+Every now and then, the unmistakable cry of an African Fish Eagle rings out, or the gut-wrenching roar of a black-maned Kalahari Lion carries across the landscape.

 A rich archaeological heritage, including stunning examples of ancient rock engravings, reflects a past that reaches back to the very origin of humankind.

 Where valleys of lush green vineyards follow the mighty Orange River through the surrounding red sands and black granite rock.
 The massive body of water meanders through a giant valley of its making, being at its most impressive at the Augrabies Falls National Park.
-Today, you can travel from wine cellars to tearooms in the desert; from a luxurious lodge to the desolation of Verneukpan.

 The sun-drenched Kalahari, with its ancient, undulating landscape and endless horizons, evokes memories of a land before time.
 Beneath the Kalahari’s great blanket of red sands, hides a treasure trove of iron, manganese and other precious ores.
 Home to 40 raptor and vulture species and 7 owl species, the red sands also support a vast selection of game farms which are plentiful with wildlife and hardy unusual plants.

-Throughout this wonderful part of the great Karoo, you can visit, hunt or hike on game farms and nature reserves teeming with every species of antelope.
+Throughout this wonderful part of the Great Karoo, you can visit, hunt or hike on game farms and nature reserves teeming with every species of antelope.
 Small, isolated villages with distinct Karoo architecture and imposing churches welcome guests from all over.